4th NKVD Rifle Division: History

+1944

+January–February: Deportations of the Chechens and Ingush

 After the first period of activation, the division was sent to Chechnya.
 In January and February 1944, it performed service and combat missions in the region, with the main force operating around the city of Grozny and the 137th Rifle Regiment in the village of Sunzha.
 Beginning on 23 February, the division began taking part in the deportation of native Chechens and Ingush from the Checheno-Ingush SSR to Kazakhstan.
 On 20 March, on the completion of the deportation, the division was recalled to its old headquarters in Krasnodar.

+May: Deportations of the Crimean Tatars

 From 12 to 19 May, elements of the division (25th, 40th, and 290th Rifle Regiments) participated in the deportation of the Crimean Tatars.

+1944–1951: Fighting against anti-Soviet resistance in Lithuania

+1944 Summer – 1945 Spring

-On 12 August, the division relocated to the Lithuanian SSR and established a new headquarters in Vilnius.
-Its new mission was to liquidate elements of the Home Army and National Armed Forces which were operating in Lithuania and to combat the underground nationalist Lithuanian Liberation Army.
-From 24 December 1944 to 7 January 1945 the 25th Rifle Regiment joined with the 136th Rifle Regiment of the internal troops of the NKVD and destroyed a detachment of the Home Army in the Trakai District south of Vilnius.
+On 12 August, the division relocated to Soviet-occupied Lithuania and established a new headquarters in Vilnius.
+Its new mission was to liquidate elements of the Polish Home Army (AK) which were operating in Lithuania and to combat the underground Lithuanian Liberty Army.
+Following the end of World War II, the division remained stationed in Lithuania and continued to fight against the Lithuanian Liberty Army.

+From 24 December 1944 to 7 January 1945, the 25th NKVD Rifle Regiment joined with the 136th NKVD Rifle Regiment and destroyed an AK detachment led by Bronisław Jasiński "Komar" in the area of Lake Kernavas in the Trakai District, south of Vilnius.